HL7/phd/input/pagecontent/ProfileConsumers.md

 More details on the extensions that can be used with quantities can be found in the [PhdNumericObservation profile](StructureDefinition-PhdNumericObservation.html).

 ##### Supplemental Types
 Supplemental type information is indicated by the `Observation.code` element having the value 68193.
-The value type of a supplemental type entry is always a CodeableConcept and is therefore given by Observation.component.valueCodeableConcept.coding.code.
+The value type of a supplemental type entry is always a CodeableConcept and is therefore given by `Observation.component.valueCodeableConcept.coding.code`.
 There may be more than one `Observation.component` entry containing supplemental type information.
 An example of a supplemental types component entry is as follows:

 {% fragment Observation/numeric-spotnumeric JSON EXCEPT:component[0] %}